-\begin{theorem} Given the optimization in Eq. \ref{objective function robust}, the disturbance-invariant set $\mathcal{Z}_k$ is calculated as $\mathcal{Z} = \bigcup\limits_{A \sim S_A} (\oplus_{j=0}^{N-1} A^j \mathcal{W})$, i.e., a union set with all possible values of initial heading angle, speed and steering angle within the admissible range, which determines the Jacobian matrix $A_k$.
+\begin{theorem} Given the optimization in Eq. \ref{objective function robust}, the disturbance-invariant set $\mathcal{Z}_k$ is calculated as $\mathcal{Z} = \bigcup\limits_{A_K \sim S_A} (\oplus_{j=0}^{N-1} A_K^j \mathcal{W})$, i.e., a union set with all possible values of initial heading angle, speed and steering angle within the admissible range, which determines the matrix $A_K = A + B K$.
 The invariant set guarantees robust initialization of the optimization problem.
 The calculation of $\mathcal{Z}$ is computationally expensive, hence is carried out offline.
 Calculating $\mathcal{Z}$ offline and using the fixed value online for calculating the safe region for the vehicle doesn't increase the computation time of the online algorithm significantly. \end{theorem}

 \begin{proof} $x_{t_d|t_k}$ is the expected state assuming no disturbance after $t_d$ for the current time $t_k$, and the application of $\Bar{u}$ with feedback. $x_{t_d+t_k}$ is the actual state at $t_d+t_k$.
 We have $x_{t_d+t_k} \in x_{t_d|t_k} \oplus (\oplus_{j=0}^{s-1} A_k^j \mathcal{W})$, where $s = \left \lceil \frac{t_d}{\Delta t} \right \rceil$, From Eq. \ref{objective function robust}, we have $x_{t_d+t_k} \in \Bar{x}_{0|t_d+t_k} \oplus \mathcal{Z}$.
-Hence, in order to guarantee robustness, $x_{t_d|t_k} \in \Bar{x}_{0|t_d+t_k} \oplus \mathcal{Z} \ominus (\oplus_{j=0}^{s-1} A_k^j \mathcal{W})$, we need to ensure $\Bar{x}_{0|t_d+t_k}$ has a valid solution, i.e., $(\oplus_{j=0}^{s-1} A_k^j \mathcal{W}) \subseteq \mathcal{Z}$.
-As $s \leq \mathbb{N}$ and $0_n \in \mathcal{W}$, we can establish
+Hence, in order to guarantee robustness, $x_{t_d|t_k} \in \Bar{x}_{0|t_d+t_k} \oplus \mathcal{Z} \ominus (\oplus_{j=0}^{s-1} A_K^j \mathcal{W})$, we need to ensure $\Bar{x}_{0|t_d+t_k}$ has a valid solution, i.e., $(\oplus_{j=0}^{s-1} A_K^j \mathcal{W}) \subseteq \mathcal{Z}$.
+As $s \leq N$ and $0_n \in \mathcal{W}$, we can establish

-Thus, $\oplus_{j=0}^{s-1} A_k^j \mathcal{W} \subseteq \oplus_{j=0}^{N-1} A_k^j \mathcal{W}$. $A_k$ is the Jacobian matrix, which depends on $\theta_k$, $v_k$, and $\delta_k$ of $x_{t_d|t_k}$.
-Let's define set $S_A = \{ A(\theta, v, \delta) | \theta \in [-\pi,+\pi], \delta \in [-\delta_{max},\delta_{max}], v \in [v_{min}, v_{max}]\}$, which consists of all possible matrices.
+Thus, $\oplus_{j=0}^{s-1} A_K^j \mathcal{W} \subseteq \oplus_{j=0}^{N-1} A_K^j \mathcal{W}$. $A_K$ is the Jacobian matrix, which depends on $\theta$, $v$, and $\delta$ of $x_{t_d|t_k}$.
+Let's define set $S_A = \{ A_K(\theta, v, \delta) | \theta \in [-\pi,+\pi], \delta \in [-\delta_{max},\delta_{max}], v \in [v_{min}, v_{max}]\}$, which consists of all possible matrices.

-Thus, $\oplus_{j=0}^{s-1} A_k^j \mathcal{W} \subseteq \bigcup\limits_{A \sim S_A} (\oplus_{j=0}^{N-1} A^j \mathcal{W})$. $\mathcal{Z}$ is chosen as $\bigcup\limits_{A \sim S_A} (\oplus_{j=0}^{N-1} A^j \mathcal{W})$, which concludes the proof. \end{proof}
+Thus, $\oplus_{j=0}^{s-1} A_K^j \mathcal{W} \subseteq \bigcup\limits_{A_K \sim S_A} (\oplus_{j=0}^{N-1} A_K^j \mathcal{W})$. $\mathcal{Z}$ is chosen as $\bigcup\limits_{A_K \sim S_A} (\oplus_{j=0}^{N-1} A_K^j \mathcal{W})$, which concludes the proof. \end{proof}